AppImageCrafters/appimage-builder-docs/README.md

 appimage-builder project documentation is built using sphinx.
 The Python environment is controlled with `pipenv`.

-Use `pipenv install` to install the build tools and `make html` to generate the documentation.
+Use `pipenv install --dev` to install the build tools and `make html` to generate the documentation.